Emergence of higher-order interactions in systems of coupled Kuramoto oscillators with time delay: Analysis via Ott-Antonsen ansatz

-Figure~\ref{fig:stability_zoom}(a) shows the regions described by Eqs.~\eqref{eq:stable_R0} and \eqref{eq:stable_R1}, respectively.
+The solid and blue dotted lines in Fig.~\ref{fig:transitions} show the stable and unstable solutions of Eq.~\eqref{eq:dynamics_z_identical}, showing good agreement with the results of numerical simulations for finite $N$.
+Figure~\ref{fig:stability_zoom}(a) shows the stability regions described by Eqs.~\eqref{eq:stable_R0} and \eqref{eq:stable_R1}.
 The incoherent state and fully synchronized state are bistable in the range where Eq.~(\ref{eq:stable_R0}) and (\ref{eq:stable_R1}) are simultaneously satisfied.
+When the red solid line is crossed, a subcritical Hopf bifurcation occurs.
+At this point, the amplitude of the unstable limit cycle shrinks to zero, and the stability of the fixed point $z=0$ changes.
+On the other hand, when the blue dashed line is crossed, a transcritical bifurcation occurs, and the stability of the limit cycle $z(t)=e^{i\Omega_s t}$ changes.
+Thus, Eq.~\eqref{eq:dynamics_z_identical} analytically explains the synchronization transitions in Fig.~\ref{fig:transitions} for the higher-order Kuramoto model.

-Here, we refer to the result of Yeung and Strogatz in \cite{Yeung_1999}.
-They performed the linear stability analysis of the incoherent state and the fully synchronized state for the time-delay Kuramoto model described by Eq.~(\ref{eq:Kuramoto_time_delay}) in the $N\rightarrow\infty$ limit and obtained the diagram shown in Figure \ref{fig:stability_zoom}(b).
-The stability diagram of the higher-order Kuramoto model in Figure \ref{fig:stability_zoom}(a) agrees well with that of the time-delay Kuramoto model in Figure \ref{fig:stability_zoom}(b) within the regime $\epsilon\ll1$ and $\tau<1/\epsilon$.
+Figure~\ref{fig:stability_zoom}(b) shows the stability diagram of the incoherent and fully synchronized states for the delayed Kuramoto model in the $N \to \infty$ limit obtained by Yeung and Strogatz~\cite{Yeung_1999} for comparison.
+The stability diagram of the higher-order Kuramoto model in Fig. \ref{fig:stability_zoom}(a) and that of the delayed Kuramoto model in Fig. \ref{fig:stability_zoom}(b) agree well when $\epsilon\tau$ is small, while they exhibit considerable discrepancy when $\epsilon\tau>1$.
+Thus, the delayed Kuramoto model in Eq.~\eqref{eq:Kuramoto_time_delay} with identical frequencies and the higher-order Kuramoto model in Eq.~\eqref{eq:dynamics_second_identical} undergo qualitatively consistent synchronization transitions when $\epsilon\tau$ is small.

-Thus, Eq.~\eqref{eq:dynamics_of_R} for the order parameter analytically explains the synchronization transitions in Fig.~\ref{fig:transitions} for the higher-order Kuramoto model in Eq.~\eqref{eq:dynamics_second_identical} and also accounts for the synchronization transitions for the time-delay Kuramoto model in Eq.~\eqref{eq:Kuramoto_time_delay} within the regime $\epsilon\ll1$ and $\tau<1/\epsilon$.

-In Fig.~\ref{fig:transitions}(a), for Eq.~\eqref{eq:Kuramoto_time_delay} and Eq.~\eqref{eq:dynamics_second_identical}, the incoherent state is stable and the synchronized state is unstable for small $\epsilon$.
-As $\epsilon$ increases, a bistable regime emerges, and at sufficiently large $\epsilon$, only the synchronized state remains stable.
-This can be explained by using the order parameter dynamics as follows.

-The fixed point $R = 0$, which corresponds to the incoherent state, undergoes a subcritical pitchfork bifurcation at $\epsilon=0.27$, where the coefficient of the $R^3$ term in Eq.~\eqref{eq:dynamics_of_R} is positive for all $\epsilon > 0$ with $\tau=2.8$.
-On the other hand, the fixed point $R = 1$, which corresponds to the synchronized state, undergoes a saddle-node bifurcation at $\epsilon=0.12$.
-Thus, a bistable regime of incoherence and synchronization appears when $0.12 < \epsilon < 0.27$, and only the synchronized state is observed for $\epsilon > 0.27$.